-The growth in direct N2O emissions from agricultural soils in 2008 was due to an increase in the amount of crop residues going into the soil, which in turn is due to the highest in the period of Ukraine's independence gross harvest of grain and leguminous crops, which amounted to 53.3 Mt.
-In addition, in 2008, 2010-2014 there was an increase in the standardly introduced nitrogen fertilizers.
+The growth in direct N_2O emissions from agricultural soils in 2008 was due to an increase in the amount of crop residues going into the soil, which in turn is due to the highest in the period of Ukraine's independence gross harvest of grain and leguminous crops, which amounted to 53.3 Mt.
+In addition, in 2003-2017 there was an increase in the standardly introduced nitrogen fertilizers (except 2009 and 2015).

 One of the main reasons of methane emissions decline in the 3.B Manure Management category in comparison with emissions in the other categories is partial replacement from liquid systems to solid storage in the manure management structure at cattle-raising enterprises.
-Thus, the percentage of cattle manure stored in liquid systems at agrienterprises in 1990 was 21.0% of the total manure produced.
-In 2016, the corresponding proportion of manure in liquid systems was approximately 5.2%, and the rest of the manure mostly remained on pasture/range/paddock or in solid storage.
-Since the potential of methane production in liquid systems is significantly higher than in case of solid storage, emission factors for the period of 1990-2016 sharply reduced.
-At the same time, methane emissions in the category in question in the reporting period decreased by 71.8%.
+Thus, the percentage of cattle manure stored in liquid systems at agrienterprises in 1990 was 21.0 % of the total manure produced.
+In 2019, the corresponding proportion of manure in liquid systems was approximately 4.9 %, and the rest of the manure mostly remained on pasture/range/paddock or in solid storage.
+Since the potential of methane production in liquid systems is significantly higher than in case of solid storage, emission factors for the period of 1990-2017 sharply reduced.
+At the same time, methane emissions in the category in question in the reporting period decreased by 70.7 %.